itamarsb/itamarsb/README.md

 I am also developing experience through open-source collaboration, especially in areas where I can combine technical analysis and clear communication:

-- README and repository documentation improvements
+- README and repository documentation improvements;
-- High-level architecture diagrams using Mermaid
+- High-level architecture diagrams using Mermaid;
-- Project structure analysis
+- Project structure analysis;
-- Installation and environment setup documentation
+- Installation and environment setup documentation;
-- Technical writing for beginner-friendly projects
+- Technical writing for beginner-friendly projects.

 ---